Chattanooga Felony DUI Attorney

 Felony DUIs are serious matters with significantly high stakes.
-As a result, it is imperative that you put an experienced and hardworking lawyer on your defense.
+As a result, you must put an experienced and hardworking lawyer on your defense.
 Our firm is dedicated to your fight and will keep you informed and reassured every step of the way.
-We will help you navigate an overwhelming criminal justice system and provide you the genuine and caring advocacy you need in the face of your felony DUI charges.
+We will help you navigate an overwhelming criminal justice system and provide the genuine and caring advocacy you need in the face of your felony DUI charges.

-One type of felony DUI is vehicular assault, which is a Class D felony.
-TN Code § 39-13-106 (2015) defines vehicular assault as an incident when someone recklessly causes serious bodily injury to another person through the operation of a motor vehicle.
+One type of felony DUI is vehicular assault, a Class D felony.
+TN Code § 39-13-106 (2015) defines vehicular assault as an incident when someone recklessly causes serious bodily injury to another person by operating a motor vehicle.
 This recklessness could be due to intoxication by alcohol or drugs, or both.

 The penalties for vehicular assault include:

 - license revocation for 1-5 years (depending on the number of priors);

 - fines; and

 If the defendant has one prior conviction for an alcohol-related offense, they will face a 45-day mandatory minimum sentence in jail (increased from the standard 48 hours for a first offense).
 Those with two priors will face a mandatory minimum of 120 days, and those with three will face a minimum of 150 days.